adipati27ma/dicoding_WebCalculator/README.md

 # Online Web Calculator
 Example Project on Dicoding Course (Basic Front End)

-Download the source code (zip) & open *index.html* to run the application
+Download the source code (zip) & simple open *index.html* to run the application

 or